Help and advice

 Wrapping your items

-All items should be placed in a rigid cardboard box with sufficient protective internal packaging such as polystyrene chips, polythene foam, bubble wrap or crumpled paper to prevent movement in transit.
+Place your items in a rigid cardboard box with sufficient protective internal packaging such as polystyrene chips, polythene foam, bubble wrap or crumpled paper to prevent movement in transit.
 Multiple items within a parcel should not be touching.
-Please note that some items are subject to specific packaging requirements including electrical items (e.g. PCs, laptops, DVDs and printers) and musical instruments (e.g. guitars).
-Detailed packaging advice for these and other items is available in our packaging guidelines (PDF, 817KB).
+Detailed packaging advice is available in our packaging guidelines (PDF, 817KB) and this includes electricals, musical instruments, bicycles, car parts, china, glass, foodstuffs and flowers.

 Strong outer packaging

 A corrugated cardboard box with a quality outer wrapping is best.
 Make sure the outer packaging is strong enough for the weight of the parcel.
-Compensation claims for damage of contents will be invalid if the parcel is inadequately packed or if the packaging is not retained for verification.
 Please note any items packed in kraft paper cannot be sent via our globalexpress service.

 Sealing the parcel